Skip to main content

 What is the most common translation error type?

-The most common error type varies by content.
-For technical content, terminology errors are most frequent (40%+).
-For marketing content, style and register issues dominate (35%+).
-For legal content, accuracy errors are the primary concern (35%+).
-Across all content types, fluency errors (grammar, spelling, punctuation) are consistently present but usually classified as minor severity.
+It depends on the content.
+For technical content, terminology errors dominate (40%+).
+For marketing, style and register issues lead (35%+).
+For legal, accuracy errors are the main concern (35%+).
+Fluency errors (grammar, spelling, punctuation) show up everywhere but are usually minor severity.

 How many error categories should I use for LQA?

-Start with the 7 MQM top-level categories (Accuracy, Fluency, Terminology, Style, Locale Convention, Verity, Design) and expand to 15-25 subcategories based on your content type.
-Using too few categories loses valuable information; using too many creates inconsistency between evaluators.
+Start with the 7 MQM top-level categories (Accuracy, Fluency, Terminology, Style, Locale Convention, Verity, Design) and expand to 15-25 subcategories based on your content.
+Too few categories loses useful information; too many creates inconsistency between evaluators.
 ISO 5060 recommends this balanced approach.

 What's the difference between a major and minor error?

-Major errors significantly impact the user's understanding or experience—they would cause a reader to stop, be confused, or misunderstand the content.
-Minor errors are noticeable but don't impede comprehension—the message is still understood despite the error.
-Critical errors create safety, legal, or severe functional risks that require immediate correction.
+Major errors cause a reader to stop, be confused, or misunderstand.
+Minor errors are noticeable but don't impede understanding — the message still comes through.
+Critical errors create safety, legal, or severe functional risks that need immediate correction.

 Can the same error be different severities in different projects?

 Yes.
 A terminology inconsistency might be minor for internal documentation but major for customer-facing product UI.
 Project guidelines should specify severity criteria based on content importance, audience, and risk factors.
-This is why calibration and documented guidelines are essential.
+This is exactly why calibration and documented guidelines matter.

 How do I handle errors that fit multiple categories?

-Start with the core categories outlined in this guide, customize severity levels for your project needs, and calibrate your team regularly.
-The result is a quality process that drives measurable improvement.
+Start with the core MQM categories, customize severity levels for your project, and calibrate your team regularly.
+The framework only works if people apply it consistently.

-Ready to implement systematic error classification in your workflow?
-Try KTTC for AI-powered LQA with full MQM error taxonomy and ISO 5060 compliance.
+Ready to implement systematic error classification?
+Try KTTC for AI-powered LQA with the full MQM error taxonomy and ISO 5060 compliance.

 We use cookies to improve your experience.
 Learn more in our Cookie Policy.